Arte8/arts-goldmine/README.md

 # **Goldmine**: duel of the iron mics
 A directory of Hip Hop and inspirational poetry quotations.

-Coded in: Ruby on Rails CSS, javascript, and HTML.
+Coded in: Ruby on Rails CSS, javascript, and HTML, CSS.

 Visit the app at: https://arts-goldmine2.herokuapp.com/